Skip to content

 3. Base layout name/displayName (fallback)

-Or set preservesActions = true on a modifier object to make it the default (options still override):
+Or set preservesActions = false on a modifier object to make it the default (options still override):

 }